-Every state has different rules for handling tenants' belongings after an eviction.
+Every state has different rules for handling tenants' belongings after an eviction or after a tenant leaves.
 At Brentwood Square Management, we know all the in’s and out’s of the eviction process.
-This article will dive into everything you should do when a renter leaves their possessions behind.
+This article will dive into everything you should do when a tenant leaves their possessions behind.

 What To Consider When Dealing with A Tenant’s Leftover Possessions